cloudflare/cloudflare-docs/products/ddos-protection/src/content/managed-rulesets/network/override-parameters.md

 order: 3
 ---

-# L3/4 DDoS Managed Ruleset parameters
+# Network-layer DDoS Attack Protection parameters

-Configure the Cloudflare L3/4 DDoS Managed Ruleset to change the action applied to a given attack or modify the sensitivity level of the detection mechanism.
-To customize these parameters, [define overrides via Rulesets API](/ddos-l34-mitigation/configure-api).
+Configure the Network-layer DDoS Attack Protection Managed Ruleset to change the action applied to a given attack or modify the sensitivity level of the detection mechanism.
+To customize these parameters, [define overrides via Rulesets API](/managed-rulesets/network/configure-api).

 The available parameters are the following:

 * Action
-* Sensitivity
+* Sensitivity Level

 ## Action